Jailbreaking LLMs via Semantically Relevant Nested Scenarios with Targeted Toxic Knowledge: Conclusion

 \section{Conclusion}

 In this work, we investigate the vulnerability of LLMs to jailbreak attacks through nested scenarios that exhibit high Relevance and Toxicity.
 Our findings reveal that LLMs' alignment defenses remain insufficiently sensitive to such scenarios, enabling the generation of harmful content when these two key features are leveraged.
 Building on this insight, we propose RTS-Attack, an efficient black-box framework that automatically crafts jailbreak prompts by generating semantically relevant nested scenarios with targeted toxic knowledge.
+RTS-Attack operates in three streamlined steps: query classification and intent extraction, adaptive nested scenario generation, and instruction customization, enabling successful jailbreaks within just three interaction rounds.
+Extensive experiments demonstrate that our approach outperforms existing methods in both effectiveness and generalization across diverse tasks and LLMs.